annarochav/Election_Analysis/README.md

 <img src="https://github.com/annarochav/Election_Analysis/blob/main/RESOURCES/election_results_command_terminal.png" width="350" height="550" />

 ## ⚡Election-Audit Summary:
-This script can be easily modified to find the results of any election like this one.
-First, it is important to change the path of the file that contains the data and the path of the file where the results will be printed:
+This script can be easily modified to find the results of any election like this one that has 3 different columns (Ballot ID, County, and Candidate Voted for).
+First, it is important to change the path of the csv file that contains the data and the path of the text file where the results will be printed for better visualization:

 ![script_files](RESOURCES/script_files.png)